Putin ordered effort to help Trump, hurt Clinton: U.S. intelligence report | The Japan Times

-WASHINGTON – Russian President Vladimir Putin ordered a hidden campaign to influence America’s presidential election in favor of Donald Trump over Hillary Clinton, U.S. intelligence agencies declared Friday in the government’s first formal allegation supporting sensational claims that Trump and his supporters have staunchly resisted.
+WASHINGTON – Russian President Vladimir Putin ordered a hidden campaign to influence America’s presidential election in favor of Donald Trump over Hillary Clinton, U.S. intelligence agencies declared Friday in the government’s first formal allegation supporting claims that Trump and his supporters have staunchly resisted.

-The intelligence report, an unclassified version of a more-detailed classified account given earlier to Trump, the White House and congressional leaders, withheld the government’s evidence to back up its assertions.
+The intelligence report — an unclassified version of a more detailed classified account given earlier to Trump, the White House and congressional leaders — withheld the government’s evidence to back up its assertions.

-Trump, in a brief interview with The Associated Press, said he “learned a lot” from his discussions with intelligence officials, but declined to say whether he accepted their assertion that Russia had meddled in the election on his behalf.
+Trump, in a brief interview, said he had “learned a lot” from his discussions with intelligence officials but declined to say whether he accepted their assertion that Russia had meddled in the election on his behalf.

-“It was a really great meeting, I really like those people a lot,” said Trump, who has challenged the intelligence community since winning the election.
-“I learned a lot and I think they did also.”

 Trump would not detail what evidence he was presented with, saying only that he learned “a lot of confidential things.”
 Because Trump is not yet president, he is legally constrained from revealing classified information.

-In an earlier written statement, Trump said it was clear Russian email hacking did not deliver him the presidency.
+In an earlier written statement, Trump said it was clear that Russian email hacking had not delivered the presidency to him.

+“While Russia, China, other countries, outside groups and people are consistently trying to break through the cyber infrastructure of our governmental institutions, businesses and organizations including the Democrat National Committee, there was absolutely no effect on the outcome of the election,” Trump said in a statement.

+The briefing of Trump was probably intended to bolster the intelligence findings against pushback from the president-elect.
+Trump could use the lack of details in the public version to fuel his dismissiveness of the findings, even though he has now been briefed on the classified portion.

+Just hours before he was briefed, Trump told The New York Times that the focus on Russia’s involvement is a “political witch hunt” by Democrats embarrassed they lost the election.

-The unclassified version of the intelligence report was the most detailed public account to date of Russian efforts to interfere with the U.S. political process, with actions that included hacking into the email accounts of the Democratic National Committee and individual Democrats like Hillary Clinton’s campaign chairman John Podesta.
+The unclassified version of the intelligence report was the most detailed public account to date of Russian efforts to interfere with the U.S. political process.
+Those actions included hacking into the email accounts of the Democratic National Committee and individual Democrats like Hillary Clinton’s campaign chairman, John Podesta.
 Russia also used state-funded propaganda and paid “trolls” to make nasty comments on social media services, the report said.

 The report said U.S. intelligence agencies believe Russian military intelligence, the GRU, used intermediaries such as WikiLeaks, DCLeaks.com and the Guccifer 2.0 “persona” to release emails that it had acquired from the DNC and top Democrats as part of the effort.